decko-commons/decko/SEEDME.md

   :type: :cardtype
 ```

-Here's how the fixtures in the `defaults` mod are generated:

-1. seeding from the fixtures `core` mod
-2. "eating" the seed data in all the mods that the `defaults` mod depends on
-3. dumping the results to fixtures

-> #### Why pods?
-> Pod data are used not only in generating fixtures but also in **mod installation**
+Pod data are used not only in generating fixtures but also by `decko update`, which is
-> and **code
-updates**.
-The idea is that for most cases you only need to **manage mods' card
+used when updating code or installing mods.
+The idea is that in most cases Monkeys
-data in one place.**
+just need to maintain their mod data in one place.

+If you want more nuanced control of which cards you ingest – for example to ingest
+only the cards from a given mod – you can use `card eat` (or
+`rake card:eat`).
+See `card eat -h` for more details.

+> #### Generating pod YAML

 There are two main ways to generate seed pods: